Kanazawa Station

 Kintsuba sweets made from adzuki beans

 The shop’s specialty is kintsuba, a special confection of sweet adzuki beans wrapped in a wheat flour dough.
-Kintsuba is open from 9.00 – 18.00.
-Here is a map of the location.
+Nakataya’s Higashiyama Chayagai shop is open from 9.00 – 17.00, and cafe last orders are at 16.00.
+Here is the official shop information.

 Hakuichi gold leaf souvenir shop